 St. Matthew’s students receive art lessons every other week.
 Students use water colors, chalk, foil, crayon, paint and other media to create beautiful works of art.

 St. Matthew's believes that a general appreciation for and love of music is developed at an early age and includes a fully developed Music Program for all students.
 Music concepts are further expanded upon in each subsequent grade, resulting in a full and comprehensive music education for each St. Matthew's student.

 In the Pre-Kindergarten and Kindergarten Programs, instruction builds upon concepts relating to the elements of music: tempo, dynamics, rhythms, melody and time.
 Concepts are reinforced with singing, playing simple rhythm instruments and movement.
 The first through seventh grade program encompasses every aspect of music education: Music history, theory, ear training, instrumental training and music appreciation.

-Students regularly attend science lab to reinforce the science lessons taught in class.
+Students regularly attend STEM Lab to reinforce the science lessons taught in class.
 The hands-on activities allow students to apply methods taught and draw scientific conclusions.

 St. Matthew’s Physical Education Program is designed to develop and strengthen the physical, social, and emotional needs of students through their participation in athletic activities.

 The Physical Education Program encourages students to participate in and enjoy various activities and introduces skills and games to offer a better understanding of a particular activity.
 Students in first through seventh grade have physical education and health instruction four days a week.
 It is the primary goal of the Physical Education Program that each child enjoys every activity while participating in a socially comfortable atmosphere.
 Competition, winning, and losing have little emphasis within the parameters of the physical education curriculum.
 Fair play and good sportsmanship are expected in all activities.